MicrosoftDocs/architecture-center/docs/databases/guide/data-scrambling-for-sap-using-delphix-and-azure-data-factory-content.md

 By using the data source connectors offered by Azure Data Factory, we've created an ETL pipeline that allows an end user to automate the following steps:

-1. Read data from the system of record (SAP HANA) and write it to CSV Azure Files on Azure Storage.
+1. Read data from the system of record (SAP HANA) and write it to CSV files on Azure Storage.
-1. Execute a Delphix masking job against the Azure Files to replace sensitive data elements with similar but fictitious values.
+1. Execute a Delphix masking job against the files to replace sensitive data elements with similar but fictitious values.
 1. Load the compliant data to Azure Synapse Analytics.

 ## Dataflow

 The data flows through the scenario as follows:

 1. Azure Data Factory extracts data from the source datastore (SAP HANA) to a container in Azure Files using the Copy Data activity.
 This container is referred to as the Source Data Container and the data is in CSV format.
 To use the SAP HANA connector, Microsoft recommends the use of a Self Hosted Integration Runtime.
-Refer to this [how to guide](https://learn.microsoft.com/en-us/azure/data-factory/connector-sap-hana?tabs=data-factory) for more information.
+Refer to this [how to guide](/azure/data-factory/connector-sap-hana?tabs=data-factory) for more information.
 1. Data factory initiates an iterator (ForEach activity) that loops through a list of masking jobs configured within Delphix.
 These masking jobs will be pre-configured and will mask sensitive data present in the Source Data Container.
 1. For each job in the list, the Initiate Masking activity authenticates and initiates the masking job by calling the REST API endpoints on the Delphix CC Engine.
 1. The Delphix CC Engine reads data from the Source Data Container and runs through the masking process.